Lightning-AI/pytorch-lightning/docs/source-pytorch/advanced/model_parallel/fsdp.rst

 *****************************

 The standard practice in PyTorch is to put all model parameters into CPU memory first and then in a second step move them to the GPU device.
 However, the larger the model the longer these two steps take.
-With the :meth:`~lightning.fabric.fabric.Fabric.init_module` context manager, you can initialize very large models quickly and reduce memory peaks.
+With the :meth:`~lightning.pytorch.trainer.trainer.Trainer.init_module` context manager, you can initialize very large models quickly and reduce memory peaks.

 Before: